Health Informatics

 0The DePaul's Master's in Health Informatics is designed to equip students with technical and hands-on experience for a world where artificial intelligence (AI) and digital technologies are increasingly being used to improve human health through data-driven approaches.
 This includes health applications within clinical settings as well as beyond the clinic in people's homes and everyday lives.
 The program will prepare students for a variety of careers, from health information management & Health IT to health-focused data science & analytics, as well careers focused on creating new digital therapeutics (DTx) and launching tech startups around novel innovations in digital health.

-*Note: the program curriculum is designed both for those who wish to pursue technology-related careers as well as those with a clinical background wishing to upgrade their “tech skills”
+This program curriculum is designed both for those who wish to pursue technology-related careers as well as those with a clinical background wishing to upgrade their “tech skills”

 For international students: this is a STEM-designated program, which can qualify you to extend your post-graduation stay in the United States.